-Your proxy will be voted in accordance with the direction you provide.
-If you sign, date and return your proxy card but do not specify how you want to vote your shares, your shares will be voted FOR the election as directors of the 14 persons named under the section titled "NOMINEES FOR DIRECTOR"; FOR approving an advisory vote for the approval of the compensation of M&T Bank Corporation's Named Executive Officers every year (annually); FOR approving the compensation of M&T Bank Corporation's Named Executive Officers; and FOR ratifying the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T for the year ending December 31, 2017.
+Your proxy will be voted in accordance with the directions you provide.
+If you sign, date and return your proxy card but do not specify how you want to vote your shares, your shares will be voted FOR the election as directors of the 17 persons named under the section titled "NOMINEES FOR DIRECTOR"; FOR approving the 2017 compensation of M&T Bank Corporation's Named Executive Officers; and FOR ratifying the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T for the year ending December 31, 2018.